Penny Error Coins

 What is the most valuable penny error ever sold?

 The 1943 Bronze Lincoln cent — struck on a copper planchet when the Mint had switched to steel due to WWII metal rationing — holds that title.
 A PCGS MS-62 Brown example sold for $372,000 at auction.
 Only about 20 genuine examples are known to exist.
+The 1944 Steel cent (struck on a leftover steel planchet after the switch back to copper) is equally rare and similarly valuable in top grades.

 Is machine doubling the same as a doubled die?